 The ultimate guide to stellar smartphone photography

-From Joe Greer to Jennifer Bin, countless well-known photographers have their teeth and honed their style by shooting with a smartphone.
+From Joe Greer to Jennifer Bin, countless well-known photographers have cut their teeth and honed their by shooting with a smartphone.
 In 2017, Luisa Dörr photographed Hillary Rodham Clinton and Oprah Winfrey for the cover of TIME magazine using an iPhone.
-Three years later, amid the pandemic, Naomi Campbell photographed herself for the cover of ESSENCE, making history as the magazine’s first cover entirely on an iPhone.
-Even Stephen has joined the camera phone revolution.
+Three years later, amid the pandemic, Naomi Campbell photographed herself for the cover of ESSENCE, making history as the magazine’s first cover shot entirely on an iPhone.
+Even Stephen Shore has joined the camera phone revolution.

-Smartphone cameras have evolved by leaps and bounds, and they continue to improve every year, encouraging more to learn photography and inspiring established pros to think outside the box.
+Smartphone cameras have evolved by leaps and bounds, and they continue to improve every year, encouraging more people to learn photography and inspiring established pros to think outside the box.
 When used well, a mobile device can give a professional camera a run for its money, all while fitting in your pocket.
-Here are our best smartphone photography tips for getting started.
+Here are our smartphone photography tips for getting started.

 Note: These tips apply to both iPhone and Android photography, though the language might change based on the phone you use.